Dallas Defectively Designed Products Lawyer

 While these are the only requirements for a product liability claim, if you allege a design defect, you must meet a few more requirements.
 These include that:

 - An alternative, safer design could have been used

 - This alternative design was reasonable in terms of cost and capability

 - The alternative design would have maintained the product’s function while improving the safety

 When considering an alternative design for a product and whether it is feasible, the question of cost is a significant factor.
 The courts often use cost-benefit analysis to figure out how much would be too much to require a company to pay to use an alternate design.
 The court estimates the additional costs of a safer design and compares it to the costs for damage from injuries if the less safe design is used.
 The damage from injuries would include medical expenses, lost wages, and the cost of legal proceedings.
 Your attorney will typically argue about all these costs to demonstrate that an alternative design was feasible.

 You might be entitled to compensation if you were seriously injured due to a defectively designed product.
 This compensation should cover both economic and non-economic losses you suffered due to the product defect.
 It can include compensation for:

 - Medical expenses, including ambulance rides, emergency room visits, surgeries, medications, doctor appointments, medical devices, home care, and even transportation costs to and from appointments

-- Lost earning potential, if your injuries prevent you from returning to your job at the same rate of pay or same hours as before
+- Lost earning potential, if your injuries prevent you from returning to your job at the same rate of pay or the same hours as before

 - Property damage, if the product defect damaged any of your property, such as causing a fire in your home